dipenvekaria/Agentic-RAG/README.md

 # Agentic RAG Chatbot for Intelligent Document Processing

-## My personal project dabbling with AI stack (Python, LangChain, Qdrant, Gradio, OpenAI, Docling) to build a useful PDF-querying chatbot; features PDF processing, chunking, embedding, vector storage, and smart querying for use cases like corporate knowledge bases, legal research, and more.
+#### Note: My personal project dabbling with AI stack (Python, LangChain, Qdrant, Gradio, OpenAI, Docling) to build a useful PDF-querying chatbot; features PDF processing, chunking, embedding, vector storage, and smart querying for use cases like corporate knowledge bases, legal research, and more.

 Welcome to the **Agentic RAG Chatbot**, a Retrieval-Augmented Generation (RAG) system designed to answer questions using a vector database of processed PDF documents.
 This project processes PDF files, chunks them, embeds the content, stores it in a Qdrant vector database, and provides a chat interface to query the data.